 From the nineteen thirties until the fifties, the Sinclair Oil Company used this meter franking, as well as regular advertisements to advertise their motor oil.
 They chose a dinosaur for a company logo as a symbol of the great length of time their oil spent in the ground.

-In 1935, 1938 Sinclair Refining Company run an ad compain.
-As part of it, they issued set of stamps-like labels (this kind of "stamps" known as Cinderella in philatelic community) depicted various dinosaurs.
-This is the first Cinderela set of stamps depicted prehistoric animals ever.
+In 1935, 1938 Sinclair Refining Company run an Ad compain.
+As part of it, they issued set of stamps-like labels (this kind of "stamps" known as Cinderella in philatelic community) depicting various dinosaurs.
+This is the first Cinderela set of stamps depicting prehistoric animals ever.

 These were intended for children.
 In each program when you went to a Sinclair station on week one you would be given a stamp album.
 Then on each 8 following week you would be given a new sheetlet of stamps.
 The books had some advertising material but mostly contained scientific and historical information to explain the dinosaurs and petroleum to children.

 On 10.08.1946, the U.S. Post Office Department issued a

 celebrate the centenary (100 anniversary) of the Smithsonian